Have you had an insurance claim denied?

 Your insurance policy is a paid-for promise by your insurance company to provide you and your household members with insurance protection and to treat you fairly.
 Your insurance company has a duty to negotiate and settle your claims timely and in good faith.

-If you believe your insurance company has acted in bad faith, attorney Mollie McGraw is experienced and skilled in litigating against insurance companies.
+If you’ve had an insurance claim denied and you believe your insurance company has acted in bad faith, attorney Mollie McGraw is experienced and skilled in litigating against insurance companies.
 Call her today at 575-523-4321.

 Can You Sue Your Own Insurance Company?
 Yes.